 There is a common misconception that customers are unwilling to leave reviews or feedback.
 In reality, most people are willing to leave feedback, especially if they are happy with a product or use it frequently.

 Around 95% of consumers will leave an online review about a product if asked to do so.
-However, there are some things that will determine them to become unresponsive or abandon the feedback process:
+However, some things will determine them to become unresponsive or abandon the feedback process:

-Any feedback, even negative one, is better than no feedback at all.
+Any feedback, even a negative piece, is better than no feedback at all.
 Naturally, customers often leave feedback when unsatisfied with a business or service.

-You should view negative feedback as an opportunity to improve.
-When addressed correctly, it might also determine unhappy customers to give your business another chance.
+Negative reviews should be viewed as an opportunity to improve.
+When addressed correctly, they might also encourage unhappy customers to give your business another chance.

-Whether you’re looking to build a closed feedback loop system or generate better Google reviews, asking for feedback is vital.
+Whether you’re looking to build a closed feedback loop system or increase Google reviews, asking for feedback is vital.
 Below, we will discuss some of the benefits of doing so.

 Striking up a conversation with a customer can make them comfortable enough to voice their concerns and give you a review.
 Hence, you can gain insights into their experience of using your product.
 To achieve this, you can use customer service emails, live chat, or phone calls after each successful interaction.